Motor base for 3D Printed Marble Machine #3

 thingiverse

-https://youtu.be/s7StitvMJo8 This model is a simple, cheap motor base for the fantastic Tulio marble run.
-You can either download the original model and use the OpenSCAD file to re-generate the stl files, or I have included the updated stl files if you don't have OpenSCAD, or can't be bothered :) The motor is a ga12-n20 (Search Google for suppliers.
-Amazon has quick delivery but expensive.
-AliExpress has cheap but takes a while to arrive).
-In the video I used a 6V 200rpm motor but it will run slower since I am only supplying 3V.
-I think a slower motor might be better since with this fast motor the marbles tend to 'catch up' with the slowest one over time.
-The motor should be a 3mm shaft variant.
-The positive battery terminal should go to the motor -ve so that the screw turns the correct direction.
-The motor coupler is a D slot, so just be careful when pushing it on to the motor.
-The top of the motor should end up flat with the top surface of the base.
-For the battery contacts I used a spring bought at Home Depot, cut it in half and bent out part of the spring to allow it to be pushed down into the battery spring mounting groove.
-The non-spring end is just pretty much anything you have lying around that can be soldered to.
-I used a cut and straightened hose clamp.
-The power switch again is just what I had hanging around.
-I clipped off all but 2 contacts.
-You might need to modify the base model if you can't find a switch that is about the same size.
-Solder each motor connection to one of the cut springs then insert the bent out part into the narrow slot in the battery holder to keep it in place.
-The switch should have each of 2 terminals wired to one of the flat connectors which have been inserted into the narrow slots too.
-With my switch I was able to simply bridge each terminal to one of the battery connector strips.
-Make sure to use the correct terminals on the switch, i.e. terminals that short when the switch is 'on' and are open when the switch is 'off'.
-Batteries can then simply be inserted in opposite directions.
-If you have already printed the main track then you will need to cut out a hole in the bottom to allow the spiral to completely drop through the bottom (or at least allow the coupler to fit through the hole.
-I found it easier to assemble with the hole completely open, but it might be OK smaller just for the coupler.
-Note the screw is modified and should be aligned with the smaller triangle to the motor and the original cap opening to the top.
-I spent about 20 minutes trying to work out why balls weren't getting pulled up only to realize I had flipped the screw upside down.
-It is designed specifically to take in at one end and spit out at the other :) The base is customizable and the holes in the base can be changed.
-I liked circles but setting the number of sides to 3, 4, 5, 6, 7 or 8 all look cool too.
+https://youtu.be/s7StitvMJo8 This model is a budget-friendly motor base designed for the impressive Tulio marble run.
+You can either download the original model and use OpenSCAD to recreate the STL files, or I have included the updated STL files if you don't have access to OpenSCAD or prefer not to use it.
+The motor used is a GA12-N20 (Search Google for suppliers.
+Amazon offers quick delivery but at a higher cost.
+AliExpress provides affordable options but with longer shipping times).
+In the video, I utilized a 6V 200rpm motor, although it will operate slower since I'm providing only 3V power.
+A slower motor might be more effective as the faster motor causes marbles to catch up with the slowest one over time.
+The motor should have a 3mm shaft variant.
+The motor coupler features a D slot, so be cautious when attaching it to the motor.
+The top of the motor must align flat with the base's top surface.
+For battery contacts, I used a spring from Home Depot, cutting it in half and bending part of the spring to accommodate the battery spring mounting groove.
+The non-spring end can be any material that can be soldered to; I utilized a cut and straightened hose clamp.
+The power switch is simply what I had available.
+I clipped off all but two contacts.
+You may need to modify the base model if you cannot find a switch of similar size.
+Solder each motor connection to one of the cut springs, then insert the bent-out part into the narrow slot in the battery holder to secure it in place.
+The switch should have its terminals connected to one of the flat connectors inserted into the narrow slots as well.
+With my switch, I was able to bridge each terminal directly to one of the battery connector strips.
+Be sure to use the correct terminals on the switch, i.e., those that short when the switch is 'on' and are open when it's 'off'.
+Batteries can be inserted in opposite directions.
+If you have already printed the main track, you will need to cut a hole in the bottom to allow the spiral to drop through or for the coupler to fit.
+I found it easier to assemble with the hole completely open, but a smaller hole might suffice for just the coupler.
+Note that the screw is modified and should be aligned with the smaller triangle pointing towards the motor and the original cap opening at the top.
+The base is customizable, and you can change the holes in the base.
+I preferred circles, but setting the number of sides to 3, 4, 5, 6, 7, or 8 also looks appealing.

 Download Model from thingiverse